spgarbet/sql-kstest/README.md

 # sql-ksttest

-SQL code to compute the Kolmogorov–Smirnov test statistic
+SQL code to compute the Kolmogorov–Smirnov 2-sample test statistic across multiple categories of data.

 This repository is geared at computing the Kolmogorov-Smirnov test statistic directly from SQL.